lucky-wolf/DW2-XL/README.md

   - There are a few endgame facilities that are still one-per-galaxy, but they're not going to stop you or the AI from being competitive when unable to obtain them yourself.

 ## Latest Changes

+### v1.16.5
+- Tweaked the Planetary Admin facilities to have increasing construction and maintainance costs

 ### v1.16.4
 - Reverted Planetary Administration facilities to be levels of the same family